 The “Jugs”, despite being the biggest and heaviest single seat fighters to see service in WW2 were renowned by their outstanding performances.
-So, what could happen if you lighten them a little bit?.
-That’s what the people of Republic had in mind with this prototype.
+So, what could happen if you lighten them a little bit?
+That’s precisely what the people of Republic had in mind with this prototype.
 They took a newly built airframe and reduced its armament to the American 6x.50 MG standard instead of the P-47’s eight and supped it up with various combinations of water-injected R2800 engines, props and turbosuperchargers.
-First flown in late 1943, the performances displayed by the unique prototype (43-46952) were superb achieving a max speed of just over 500mph…hence its “Superbolt” nickname.
-Regrettably, Republic’s almost contemporary XP-72 looked more promising and that plus the advent of jet propulsion meant the end… from both projects.
+First flown in late 1943, the performance displayed by the unique prototype built (43-46952) was superb achieving a max speed of just over 500 mph, hence its “Superbolt” nickname.
+Regrettably, Republic’s almost contemporary XP-72 looked more promising.
+Add to that the advent of jet propulsion which meant the end… of both projects.

 The Superbolt returning with elan to its nest (Republic Farmingdale factory, maybe).
 It was a really hot -and really ugly- potato.
 That shortened and reconfigured engine cowling couldn’t hardly be less graceful.